arjunkunna/regent-fft/README.md

 The input region should be initialized with index space of the form `ispace(<type>, N)`, where N is the size of the array, and `<type>` is either int1d/int2d/int3d depending on the dimension of the transform.
-The fieldspace of the region is the type supported by the transform - e.g, in a real-to-complex transform with double precision, the input array will have fieldspace `double` and output array will have fieldspace `complex64`.
+The fieldspace of the region is the type supported by the transform - e.g, in a Real-to-Complex transform with double precision, the input array will have fieldspace `double` and output array will have fieldspace `complex64`.
 Larger fieldspaces that contain the appropriate types can also be passed in via field polymorphism -